 - Financial distress

-- Personal or family problems that are impacting a student's performance
+- Personal or family problems impacting your academic progress

 How do I contact the graduate student Ombudsman?